Brephlas/spotify-party-queue/README.md

 - Add songs to queue
 - List saved songs
 - List playlists (own + followed ones)
-      - list songs of specific playlist
+     - And all songs of a specific playlist
 - Transfer playback to another device

 # Planned features